clissa/fluocells-scientific-data/datasheet.md

 ### Any other comments?

     The annotation process was conducted in compliance with a protocol specified prior to data annotation.
-For more details, please check the `Annotation protocol.pdf` file insize the `annotations.zip` archive.
+For more details, please check the `Annotation protocol.pdf` file inside the `annotations.zip` archive.

 ---
 ## Preprocessing/cleaning/labeling